saferpay/jsonapi/texts/ChapterPaymentPage.md

       "Value": "100",
       "CurrencyCode": "CHF"
     },
-    "OrderId": "Id of the order",
+    "OrderId": "[Id of the order]",
-    "Description": "Description of payment"
-  },
+    "Description": "[Description of payment - will be displayed in Payment page]" },
   "ReturnUrl": {
     "Url": "[your shop payment url]"